 All students at both the Primary and Elementary campuses participate in the “Danza Azteca” ceremonial dances.
 We feel privileged to have a long history of Khalsa families sharing this special Thanksgiving tradition with our students.
 The Aztec ceremonial dances differ from folkloric dancing, which might include choreography & heavy emphasis on entertaining.
 This ceremonial dance involves recognizing & giving thanks to the life-sustaining elements, and our place among creation.
 Each of these are dances with a specific energy & purpose.

 The annual Khalsa School Holiday Program is an evening of song, music and movement.
-Students at each level will regale you with you with performances that are charged with holiday hope and goodwill.
+Students at each level will regale you with performances that are charged with holiday hope and goodwill.
 Each student is working hard at memorizing their parts in the weeks leading up to the performance.
 In addition to each of the classroom performances, Upper Elementary students also share their many talents with individual performances or smaller group performances.

 Fat Man’s Pass All School Hike